stackdump/tens-city/content/posts/test-model.md

 ---
-title: Test Model
+title: 'Petri-net: Inhibitor and Weighted Arcs Example'
-description: Default Petri\-net model used by tests — a small cyclic net for firing and reachability checks
+description: Petri-net with a single capacitated place, weighted arcs and inhibitor flags — used for tests and examples
 datePublished: 2025-11-02T00:00:00Z
 author:
   name: Tens City Team